 How to build landing pages around your audience’s needs

-Conducting conversion research to get foundational insight is, according to Michael, a key part of setting up your landing pages to succeed.
+Conducting conversion research to get foundational insight is a key part of setting up your landing pages to succeed, according to conversion rate optimization (CRO) consultant Michael Aagaard.
 Conversion research typically includes things like user testing, analyzing the source of web traffic, copytesting, and surveys.

 “People often forget that the landing page is a part of a bigger user journey,” says Michael.
 “As a result, they end up burning rubber and wasting time tweaking shiny things that don’t really matter.
 There are many factors other than the landing page itself that affect the user’s decision-making process—everything from ad source and device over to awareness level and motivation.
 The better you understand these aspects, the higher your chance of making the right decisions and creating landing pages that really do make more users convert.”

 Building a landing page based on the device someone shops with is one way to begin your conversion research.
-Google Analytics is a great partner to help you uncover where your traffic comes from and learn the kind of device your browsers most like to shop on.
+Look at your site analytics to see where your traffic comes from and on which kinds of devices.

 The tips in this article have been successful for the experts who have tested and iterated on them.
 But be careful to implement these design elements without understanding how they connect to your overall goals.
-Ben warns that “best practices fail when they fall out of context with the business strategy.”
+Ben Labay, managing director at Speero by CXL, warns that “best practices fail when they fall out of context with the business strategy.”

 No matter what works best for your customers, you’ll always want to be thoughtful about the kind of copy and content you put at the top of any landing page.
-But, as Michael reveals, “Trying to cram a bunch of content into the first screenful often backfires and results in a very cluttered experience that overwhelms the user with too much information.”
+But, as Michael says, “Trying to cram a bunch of content into the first screen often backfires and results in a very cluttered experience that overwhelms the user with too much information.”

-Instead, Michael says “marketers should think less about ‘over the fold’ and much more about the overall information hierarchy and flow of the content on the landing page.”
+Instead, he says, “Marketers should think less about ‘over the fold’ and much more about the overall information hierarchy and flow of the content on the landing page.”

-Aagaard recommends reflecting on the following questions as you build your landing pages.
-There’s one caveat, though: the answers will depend on your understanding of your target audience’s overall user journey and the role you’d like the landing page to play.
+Reflect on the following questions as you build your landing pages.
+The answers will depend on your understanding of your target audience’s overall user journey and the role you’d like the landing page to play.

 - Are you answering the right questions and addressing the right barriers?